michielvha/crossplane-validation-action/docs/PROJECT_TRACKER.md

 **Short-term (This Week)**:
 1. [ ] **Test action in a real repository with Crossplane files**
 2. [ ] Fix any bugs discovered during testing
-3. [ ] Make scripts executable with proper permissions
+3. [x] Make scripts executable with proper permissions
-4. [ ] Initialize git repository and make first commit
-5. [ ] Push to GitHub

 **Medium-term (This Month)**:
 1. [ ] Refine based on real-world testing